-The provider web (PWeb) contains all authorizations for children connected to each provider.
+The TAP system contains all authorizations for children connected to each provider.

 Please Note: Providers and/or caretakers (parents) must report connections no later than the first day of care.
 HCJFS will no longer back-date authorization for care.
 If HCJFS is not informed of the child care connection prior to the first day of care, the authorization will begin on the day the child care connection was reported.